Celebrating 100 Years of Nelson Mandela

 We have many South African students studying online with Wolsey Hall Oxford, aged 7 -18 and also adult learners.
 These students are following in the footsteps of their former President, Mandela, who studied his Law degree via distance learning with Wolsey Hall from Robben Island Jail!
 Find out more about some of our recent South African success stories.
 South Africans around the world can find out more about studying with Wolsey Hall and equivalent grades here.

-There is a new book of Nelson Mandela’s letters to Winnie Mandela from Robben Island just published which cites Wolsey Hall Oxford as his educational institution.
+There is a new book of Nelson Mandela’s letters sent from Robben Island just published which cites Wolsey Hall Oxford as his educational institution.